PrairieOps/prairieops.github.io/index.md

 Consultation for multisite wordpress architecture and performance.

 ### Miscellaneous
 Created an [Ansible role for hosting multisite wordpress](https://github.com/jsnshrmn/ansible-role-wpn) on behalf of clients.
+More can be found on on [GitHub](https://github.com/jsnshrmn), [LinkedIn](https://www.linkedin.com/in/jsnsherman/), and [Drupal.org](https://www.drupal.org/u/jsherman).

 ## Contact
 <span id="submit_msg"></span>